• Menu

 The beginning of the year for most active buyers is about cleaning up after the year-end close rush or finalizing those deals that couldn’t get done for one reason or the other.
 Year-end analysis and planning also take up these couple of months.

-Late February through May become the ideal months when buyers are out looking for their current year deals.
+Late February through May becomes the ideal months when buyers are out looking for their current year deals.
 This is when they have the most time and are on the hunt.
 So, this is ideally when you want to have your data room stocked with the initial items needed for an LOI.

-Now there are exceptions to all of this.
+Now, there are exceptions to all of this.
 Case in point: I advised a deal where an LOI was signed on the 15th of November and the deal closed on December 31st.
 But that is extremely rare, and the buyer and seller had been speaking for many months prior.
 Also, if two companies are very close and know one another well, a deal may get stuck in the beginning of the fourth quarter with a targeted year-end close.
 This is exactly how one of my own companies was sold.
-We knew our buyer fairly well and had begun preliminary discussion (no exchange of data until August) which then allowed for a year-end close.
+We knew our buyer fairly well and had begun preliminary discussion (no exchange of data until August), which then allowed for a year-end close.

-Of course, even the ideal transaction planning can go awry, and I occasionally will get a call in September or October from active buyers still looking to fund something before year-end, but again, that is rare.
+Of course, even the ideal transaction planning can go awry, and I occasionally will get a call in September or October from active buyers still looking to fund something before year-end.
+But again, that is rare.

 It is always important for anyone contemplating a sale to have an actively updated virtual data room and to have an attorney pre-selected should a last-minute opportunity arise.
 Both of these can be very time consuming and stall a year-end deal.

-Waiting and planning is a better approach
+Waiting and Planning is a Better Approach

 Looking for what you should prepare in advance?
 Download our “IT Pre-Due Diligence Checklist.”